niallct/lavender-chain/general-intro.md

 ### Score runs by:
 -  running between the wickets, and making it over the line before the fielding side get the ball to the wicket you are running to.
-  +  you don't have to have hit the ball in order to run
+    -  you don't have to have hit the ball in order to run
-  +  you don't have to run even if you have hit the ball
+    - you don't have to run even if you have hit the ball
-  +  try to tell your batting partner whether you want to run or not (this is hard and international players get it wrong sometimes)
+    -  try to tell your batting partner whether you want to run or not (this is hard and international players get it wrong sometimes)
-  +  in this indoor game, you can't run if you hit the ball behind you
+    -  in this indoor game, you can't run if you hit the ball behind you
     -  over the line includes your bat if it is on the floor, you will almost always hold it out in front of you when running
     -  ((when the ball hits your body, you have to have been trying to play a shot to be allowed to run))
 -  hitting the ball into the side wall.
 You can also run, and score more points
 -  hitting the ball into the end wall.
 This scores four if it hits the floor first, six if it doesn't.
     -  the four or six is instead of runs made by actually running.

 ### Batters are out when:
 -  the ball bowled to you hits the wicket
--  you hit the ball and it is caught before it bounces Hit means with the bat or a hand holding the bat
+-  you hit the ball and it is caught before it bounces
+    - hit means with the bat or a hand holding the bat
 -  you run but don't reach the line before the ball is thrown onto the wicket
 -  you hit the ball onto the balcony or the roof
 -  (( in receiving the ball you hit the wicket with your body or bat))
 -  (( the wicketkeeper breaks the wicket with the ball and you are in front of the line))

 (There are other ways.
-An important one, which we don’t use indoors, relates to your body being hit instead of the bat.
+An important one, which we don't use indoors, relates to your body being hit instead of the bat.
 Three more exist but are rare, and we ignore them).

 ### An illegal ball:
 -  counts for two points to the batting pair
 -  is one which:
     -  is so far to either side of the striker they can't reach it
     -  bounces twice, or rolls
     -  is thrown rather than bowled.
 The difference is in whether the arm is straightened during delivery.
     -  bounces and then goes above the striker's shoulders
     -  does not bounce and goes above the striker's waist
     -  is delivered with your feet in the wrong place

 ## Batters should: